enebular/enebular-runtime-agent/tools/updater/README.md

 ## Option Details

 The most commonly used options are shown below.
-These options can be used both with the update script and directly with the updater itself.
+These options can be specified both when running the update script and when running with the updater directly.

 ```sh
 OPTION                       DESCRIPTION